The QCD phase diagram in the space of imaginary chemical potential via 't Hooft anomalies: The anomaly of the QCD Lagrangian

 To argue the existence of some phase transition or gapless degrees of freedom, suppose on the contrary that the system stays in a single gapped ground state for all $\mu_B\in\left[0, 2\pi\right]$.
 Because 't Hooft anomaly is RG invariant, we can take the low energy limit which is just the ground state of the 3d theory.
 By the assumption of the existence of the gap, there is no degrees of freedom in this low energy limit and hence the partition function of the theory is just given by a local action of background fields.\footnote{ We emphasize that we are focusing on the 3d theory after the KK reduction on $S^1$.
 For instance, the partition function contains the usual thermal free energy of the original four-dimensional theory.
 However, from the point of view of the 3d theory, the free energy is just a cosmological constant term, so it is given by a local action. } The local action may contain Chern-Simons terms of the $\SU(N_f)_L\times \SU(N_f)_R$ background gauge fields, \beq \log Z = -S_{\rm low} \supset \i k_L CS(A_L) + \i k_R CS(A_R), \qquad k_L, k_R \in \bZ. \eeq As long as the assumption is true, the Chern-Simons levels $(k_L, k_R)$ at the ground state do not change as we vary $\mu_B$ because the Chern-Simons levels are discrete parameters and cannot change continuously.
 This conclusion is in contradiction with (\ref{eq:anomalyUV}).
 Therefore the assumption is not valid and there is at least one $\mu_B\in\left[0, 2\pi\right]$ at which there is a phase transition, or there is some gapless degrees of freedom such as NG bosons so that the partition function is not a local action of the background fields.
 This concludes our argument.
 We will apply this result to the phase diagram of thermal QCD with imaginary chemical potential in Section \ref{imppd}.

-Before closing this section, let us consider a 3d fermion as a basic example of a phase transition implied by the anomaly (\ref{eq:anomalyUV}).
+Before closing this section, we will discuss candidates for degrees of freedom which match the anomaly.
+First let us consider a 3d fermion as a basic example of a phase transition implied by the anomaly (\ref{eq:anomalyUV}).
 Consider a massive fermion $\psi$ in the fundamental representation of $\SU(N_f)$ (which is either $\SU(N_f)_L$ or $\SU(N_f)_R$).
 Its action is given by

 where $\sigma^i$ are the Pauli matrices and $D_i$ is the covariant derivative.
 After integrating out the fermion when $m \neq 0$, we get the low energy effective action of the background $\SU(N_f)$ gauge field $A$ given by